 230 V electrical socket*

-230 V electrical socket in tunnel console, second seat row.
+230 V electrical socket in tunnel console, rear seat.

-The socket can be used for various accessories requiring a 230 V supply, such as chargers and portable computers.
+The socket can be used for various accessories requiring a 230 V supply, e.g. chargers and laptop computers.

 Maximum socket output is 150 W.